plone/plone.api/src/plone/api/docs/portal.rst

 Show notification message
 -------------------------

-The :meth:`api.portal.show_message` helps yout to show a notification message to the user.
+The :meth:`api.portal.show_message` helps you to show a notification message to the user.

 .. code-block:: python